gvwilson/thirdbit/src/fiction/iffy/index.md

 when it pinged softly to tell her she had a message from Jeep.
 `saw the news—hope you're bonna.`

-The green bar beside it showed only an 85% probability that it was really him, but that wasn't why she hesitated before typing, `we're aright`, and then,
+The green bar beside it showed only an 85% probability that it was really him and that the message hadn't been corrupted somehow, but that wasn't why she hesitated before typing, `we're aright`, and then,